ddablib/sysinfo/README.md

 ## Description

-This unit contains a group of static classes and some global variables that provide information about the user's computer system and operating system.
+This unit contains a group of classes and some global variables that provide information about the user's computer system and operating system.
 Some useful constants and type definitions are also included.
-The static classes are:
+The classes are:

-* _TPJComputerInfo_ – provides information about the host computer and the current user.
+* _TPJComputerInfo_ – static class that provides information about the host computer and the current user.
-* _TPJSystemFolders_ – gets the full path to certain system folders.
+* _TPJSystemFolders_ – static class that gets the full path to certain system folders.
-* _TPJOSInfo_ – supplies information about the operating system.
+* _TPJOSInfo_ – static class that supplies information about the operating system.
+* _TPJBiosInfo_ - class that provides information about the computer's BIOS.

 In addition, the unit extends and enhances the OS version information provided by the `SysUtils` unit's _Win32xxx_ variables (such as _Win32Platform_) by defining further _Win32xxx_ variables that store the extended operating system information available on later OSs.